JoeJHoward/PHP-SQL-Builder/README.md

 When chaining methods, the chaining order follows the same syntax as if you were to write an SQL query statement.

 ### Access
-You can access the Builder class directly through the IoC container via the Database object:
+You can access the Builder class directly through via the `Database` object:

 ```php
 $builder = $database->builder();